anikurhade/Stock-Edge/README.md

 # Investorz :- A Stock Market Learning Application

-This Is An Application Developed For Cascode On A Client Requirement Of Following,
+This Is An Application Developed For Cascode On A Client.

+#Content 📄
-1. A Splash Screen
+1. Introduction
-2. Login And Register Activities With Firebase connectivity
-3. A Grid Based Dashboard With Following Menue:-
-      a.
-Learn
-      b.
-Stock
-      c.
-Mutual Funds
-      d.
-Crypto
+2.
+# Introduction :octocat: